RenanBjj/Databricks-PowerBI-OpticalSales/README.md

 Streamline data processing and analysis for optical sales data.
 Provide actionable insights for stakeholders through clear and interactive visualizations.
 Demonstrate the integration of Databricks and Power BI in a real-world data engineering and analytics project.

-Future Work:

-Expanding the analysis with advanced predictive models.
-Enhancing the dashboards with additional metrics and filters.